mstksg/inCode/copy/entries/dependent-haskell-1.md

 implementations*.

-We followed our well-tuned Haskell guts, listened to our hearts, and introduced extra power in our types to remove all partial functions, and eliminate *most* potential implementations (not all, yet).
+We followed our well-tuned Haskell guts, listened to our hearts, and introduced extra power in our types to remove all partial functions and eliminate *most* potential implementations (not all, yet).
 We removed entire swaths of programmer concern.
 We found joy again in programming.

-In the process, however, we encountered some unexpected resistance from Haskell, the language.
+In the process, however, we encountered some unexpected resistance from Haskell (the language).
 We couldn't directly pattern match on our types, so we ended up playing games with singletons and GADT constructors to pass instances.

-In practice, using types as powerful and descriptive as these begin to require a whole new set of tools.
+In practice, using types as powerful and descriptive as these begin to require a whole new set of tools once you get past the simplest use cases here.
 For example, our `Network` types so far required you to specify their size in the program itself (`Network 2 '[16, 8] 1` in the example source code, for instance).
-But what if we wanted to generate a network that has dynamic size (For example, getting the size from user input)?
+But what if we wanted to generate a network that has runtime-determined size (For example, getting the size from user input)?
 What if we wanted to load a pre-trained network whose size we don't know?
-How can we manipulate our networks in a dynamic and generic way?
+How can we manipulate our networks in a "dynamic" and generic way?

-What we're looking at here is a world where *types* can depend on dynamic values ... and values can depend on types.
-A world where types become as much of a manipulatable citizen of our world as values are.
+What we're looking at here is a world where *types* can depend on run-time values ... and values can depend on types.
+A world where types become as much of a manipulatable citizen of as values are.

 The art of working with types like this is called *dependently typed programming*.
 We're going to feel a bit of push back from Haskell at first,